OrbitGroup/ProjectOrbit/README.md

 Currently the application initiates and maintains websocket connections for 1,949 markets, which interact with each other to form 2,070 possible triangular arbitrage opportunities.
 In receiving real-time orderbook updates to 1,949 markets via the exchange's websocket API, this yields thousands of triangular arbitrage opportunities to calculate per second.

-This is very much a work-in-progress and there is still a lot to be done, including connecting to multiple exchanges, storing market data and triangular arbitrage oppportunies in a database, and publishing this data via a front-end solution.
+This is very much a work-in-progress and there is still a lot to be done, including storing market data and triangular arbitrage oppportunies in a database, and publishing this data via a front-end solution.

 ## Development